When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 What It’s Telling You

-• Faulty air temperature sensor for combustion.
+• Combustion air temperature sensor fault.

 The Solution

-2. Test resistance: Make sure the sensor is within specifications.
+2. Test resistance: Verify the sensor readings.

 Error Code 35